DemocraciaEnRed/leyesabiertas-deploy/README.md

 _NOTE: docker-ce stable for Ubuntu 18.04 was released at the time of this writing and it will be tested shortly._
 Additional information can be found in tests/README.md.

-## Role Variables
-[DemocracyOS Configuration](http://docs.democracyos.org/configuration.html) has an extensive list of environment variables that can be set to configure the application instance.
-Nevertheless a set of this variables are set as Ansible variables because they are needed to make decisions and template files.
-The rest of configuration variables are set with a special variable named `democracyos`, which is a YAML dictionary, please note that these **must not** be included:
-* `PROTOCOL`
-* `HOST`
-* `PUBLIC_PORT`
-* `MONGO_URL`
-* `JWT_SECRET`
-* `HTTPS_REDIRECT`

-You can set the rest of them, e.g.:
-* `ORGANIZATION_NAME`
-* `LOCALE`
-* `STAFF`
-Etc.

-**DemocracyOS Services Docker Images**
+## Docker Services Images

-This role installs the next services created/implemented by DemocracyOS as Docker Images:
+This role installs the next services created/implemented by [DemocraciaEnRed](https://github.com/DemocraciaEnRed) as Docker Images:

-* **DemocracyOS application**: a list of versions can be found [here](https://hub.docker.com/r/democracyos/democracyos/tags/).
+* **Leyes Abiertas application**: this role started as a generic role for any DemocracyOS based application but now is specific to any of the [Congreso Docker Images at Docker Hub](https://hub.docker.com/r/democraciaenred/congreso/tags/).
+(Leyes Abiertas project Docker image is named `congreso` at the moment).
 * **DemocracyOS Core API Service**: a list of versions can be found [here](https://hub.docker.com/r/democracyos/core/tags/).
 * **DemocracyOS Keycloak Service**: a list of versions can be found [here](https://hub.docker.com/r/democracyos/keycloak/tags/).
 * **DemocracyOS Notifier Service**: a list of versions can be found [here](https://hub.docker.com/r/democracyos/notifier/tags/).

-These services have no default version set as they can be updated with this role at any given time.
+IMPORTANT: These services have no default version set as they can be updated with this role at any given time.

+## Role Variables
 Available Ansible variables and its default values:

 _Docker_